thegworld/gtx-browser/docs/mac/arc.md

     needed, but if you have gotten to this point in this document, you should know it exists in case you find yourself in just that situation.

-## Documents from Chromium iOS’s ARC transition {#old-docs}
+## Documents from GTx Browser iOS’s ARC transition {#old-docs}

-Several years ago, Chromium for iOS transitioned to ARC.
+Several years ago, GTx Browser for iOS transitioned to ARC.
 In the process of doing so, they produced the documents (Google-internal):

 - [ARC transition](https://goto.google.com/chrome-arc)